One of the most popular chess apps for Windows 8 users, Chess Lv.100, has been updated to make use of Windows 8.1 support

 Without a doubt, chess is my favorite puzzle and brain game and I play it almost on a daily basis.
 Be it on online websites or, of course on my Windows 8 tablet, enjoying some of the best chess apps from the Windows Store, I never get bored playing it.
 Some of you might still feel nostalgic about Chess Titans, so read our article on how you can get it back if you want it so badly.

 Now, to get back to Chess Lv.100 app, which is one of my favorite apps to play in Windows 8 and Windows RT, as well.
-Recently, I have discovered that the chess app has been updated, thought even until now, a release note hasn’t been made available.
-But, my best guess it that the developer has added Windows 8.1 support.
-What this means for this app is that possibly you’ll be able to use the bigger sized tiles on the start screen.
+Recently, I discovered that the chess app has been updated, though even until now, a release note hasn’t been made available.
+But, my best guess is that the developer has added Windows 8.1 support.
+What this means for this app is that possibly you’ll be able to use the bigger-sized tiles on the start screen.
 I also suspect that some bug fixes have taken place, as well as improvements in the stability of the app.

 To be able to play Chess Lv.
 100 app on your Windows 8, Windows 8.1 or Windows RT device, you will need to have a resolution of 1280×1024 or higher.
 Here’s how the developer describes his chess app:

 The Chess has 100 adjustable playing levels based on the engine “Crazy Bishop” with very high quality graphics!
 Adjustable playing strength from 100 levels!
 You can choose the strength of the computer from 258 to 2300 in ELO rating.
 Level 1 is extremely weak, and Level 100 is extremely difficult to beat!
 The Chess has 100 different levels of play from beginner to expert!
 Challenge to win medals by defeating computer!
 You will be rewarded new board style and pieces design by collecting medals.